kesmarag/grmot/README.md

 # GRMOT - strong GRound MOTion simulations
 ![img](./images/grmot_logo.png)
 Warning : the documentation of the library is still under preparation.
+When using this code, please cite the following arxiv manuscript
+- manuscript link is to be added
 ## General description
-grmot generates simulated seismographs (displacement, velocity, acceleration) using the 3D discrete wavenumber representation method.
+GRMOT generates simulated seismograms (displacement, velocity, acceleration) using the 3D discrete wavenumber representation method.
+The code runs in parallel.
-The core of the library has been written in the Rust programming language but provides a convenient python user interface.
+The library's core has been written in the Rust programming language and provides a convenient python user interface.

 ## Installation
-The library supports the GNU/Linux operating system
+The library supports the GNU/Linux operating system.

 ### python 3.6
 pip install https://github.com/kesmarag/grmot/blob/main/target/wheels/grmot-0.9.0-cp36-cp36-manylinux_2_5_x86_64.manylinux1_x86_64.whl